-Let two spheres of radii and
+Let two spheres of radii

 be located along the x-axis centered at